Oio railway station

 The Public Works Department transferred the station to NZ Railways on 9 November 1908, though a road had been built in 1904, by March 1905 a station yard was being formed and by April 1906 it was the railhead, with a pumice road to Makatote.
-By then trains were bringing ballast, platelaying was in progress and the track stretched half way to Raurimu, having been realigned due to a slip and crossing an embankment into a 70 ft cutting, which was being cut.
+By then trains were bringing ballast, platelaying was in progress and the track stretched halfway to Raurimu, having been realigned due to a slip and crossing an embankment into a 70 ft cutting, which was being cut.
 An unnamed stream, then called the Waikohatu River, was to be bridged and pile-driving was in progress for a 276 ft bridge over Piopiotea Stream, the bridge girders being made in Auckland by Fraser and Co.
 The bridge has since been replaced in concrete.
 By 10 May 1907 goods could reach Raurimu by rail.

 By 20 March 1908 Oio had a passing loop for 58 wagons, a 200 ft x 20 ft passenger platform, a 22 ft x 9 ft shelter shed, with lobby and store, a tablet office, a loading bank, cattle yards and pens, a 30 ft x 20 ft goods shed with verandah, privies, urinals and a water tank of 2000 impgal supplying water by gravity.
 A 6th class station and cart approach to the platform were added by 10 November 1908.

 Houses for railway workers were built between 1908 and 1926, the population of Oio being 102 by 1916.

 Oio was one of 3 stations with the shortest (three-letter) names in New Zealand, along with Ava in Wellington and Tui in the Nelson Region.
 The name may be a contraction of ioio (muscular), or puioio (a tree knot).

 Oio closed to passengers on 5 July 1970 and to freight on 28 August 1972.